 As for when in the process you should speak with a lawyer, it is never too early.
 There are important steps to take early on in the legal process to report accidents, get medical treatment, and collect evidence.
 Waiting too long can mean losing this opportunity, so you should speak with your Huntington personal injury lawyer as soon as you can.

-Statute of Limitations on Injury Cases in Huntington
+Statute of Limitations on Injury Cases in Huntington, NY

-One other timing consideration to keep in mind is the statute of limitations for personal injury cases in New York.
-In Huntington and throughout the state, injury cases must be filed in court before 3 years from the date of injury.
+Another timing consideration is the statute of limitations for personal injury cases in New York.
+In Huntington and throughout the state, injury cases must be filed in court within three years of the date of injury.

 While you have up to 3 years to file your case in court, you should typically contact a lawyer earlier.
 As mentioned above, concerns about medical treatment and evidence, among others, should be dealt with early on in your case.
 Additionally, there may be earlier deadlines if your case involves insurance companies or a government entity.

-Determining Fault in a Personal Injury Case in Huntington
+Determining Fault in a Personal Injury Case in Huntington, NY

 When you are injured in an accident, it can feel like it is all your fault.
 However, many injuries and accidents are actually caused by other parties that you can hold responsible for their actions.
 In some cases, victims might share responsibility, but that should not bar them from getting compensation under New York personal injury laws.